HOW TO BRUSH YOUR TEETH WITH BRACES

 Lastly, stick out your tongue and brush it.
 Be sure to breathe through your mouth to avoid gagging.
 Spit and rinse your mouth and toothbrush.

-5. The last step is to verify in a facial mirror that for the teeth with braces, no food remains caught.
+no food remains caught.
 If you detect any, have an interproximal brush on hand and remove from the spaces between the teeth and the braces..
 If there is debris between the tooth and the gum, you must use dental floss.

 6. Remember to rinse your mouth with water; swish it for at least 30 seconds and then spit.
 This helps remove the soft plaque in the oral cavity.